 In my research I ask, "What features of education policies are conducive to successful educational outcomes, and what types of policies should be encouraged in developing countries to compliment their development efforts?"
 Discussions regarding education policy are highly polarized between supply-side and demand-side views.
 I engage in a comparative case study between three emerging BRICS countries who are dynamic economic and political players in their respective regions-Brazil, India, and South Africa-to analyze the extent to which each country has used supply-side and demand-side education policies and to what extent these policies have been effective.
 I conclude that either supply-side policies, demand-side policies, or both have the potential to be effective education measures for development, and that the polarized debate within the literature largely misses the point.
 Instead, I propose that factors relating to policy implementation are likely more important considerations in producing sound education policies.

 Allen, Sarah, "Comparing Education and Policy Outcomes in Brazil, India, and South Africa" (2017).
-WWU Honors Program Senior Projects.
+WWU Honors College Senior Projects.
 42.

 Education and state--Brazil--Case studies; Education and state--India--Case studies; Education and state--South Africa--Case studies

 Copying of this document in whole or in part is allowable only for scholarly purposes.
 It is understood, however, that any copying or publication of this document for commercial purposes, or for financial gain, shall not be allowed without the author’s written permission.

 May 8 2018 (withdrawn)